-This application claims priority to U.S. Non-Provisional patent application Ser.
+This application claims priority to U.S. non-provisional patent application Ser.
+No. 17/330,679, entitled "Intelligent Object Magnification for Augmented Reality Displays", filed on May 26, 2021, which, in turn, claims priority to U.S. provisional patent application Ser.
 No. 63/034,153, entitled "Intelligent Object Magnification for Augmented Reality Displays", filed on Jun.
 3, 2020, the contents of which are herein incorporated by reference.